mle2718/READ-SSB-CostofClimateChange/README.md

 This is mostly borrowed from the world bank's EDB. https://dimewiki.worldbank.org/wiki/Stata_Coding_Practices Please use forward slashes (that is C:/path/to/your/folder) instead of backslashes for unix/mac compatability.
 I'm forgetful about this.

 I keep each project in a separate folder.
-A stata do file containing folder names get stored as a macro in stata's startup profile.do.
+The full path to ``stata_code/project_logistics/folder_setup_globals.do``is stored as the macro ``CostofClimateChange`` in stata's startup profile.do.
 This lets me start working on any of my projects by opening stata and typing:
 ```
-do $my_project_name
+do $CostofClimateChange
 ```
 Rstudio users using projects don't have to do this step.
 But it is convenient to read paths into variables by using the "R_paths_libraries.R" file.